 sources for student financial support;

-facilitating the operations of the Council on Academic Accreditation in
+with the Council on Academic Accreditation in Audiology and Speech-Language

 - Serving as the Board liaison and

 facilitating the activities of the Committee of Chairs for Standards and

 Ethics, which is charged with ensuring systematic, regular, and consistent